 Inner tubes are placed, as the name suggests, inside the tires.
 These inner tubes have either butyl rubber or latex exterior and are filled with air to keep the tires inflated.

 The Schraeder category is the chunkier types and can be found in entry-level bikes.
-The second type, Presta valves, that are much thinner, can be found fitted in Ribble bikes and any other good quality wheels.
+The second type, Presta valves, which are much thinner, can be found fitted in Ribble bikes and any other good quality wheels.
 Some Vittoria and Continental MTB inner tubes work wonders for mountain bikes.

 What are the downsides of inner tubes?
 Latex inner tubes are more susceptible to punctures and leakage and need to be pumped up more frequently.